-Obesity is complex but certain factors are simple.
-Obese people prefer calorie-dense foods because they taste better.
+Obesity is complex, but certain factors are simple.
+Obese people prefer calorie-dense foods because they taste better than regular food.
 That’s how we become obese.
 That raises an interesting question.
 Why do the least healthy foods taste so good?
 Rich, sugary, fatty foods aren’t good for anyone.
 Yet, everybody loves them.
 Why is that?
 Aren’t our taste buds supposed to be a protective mechanism?
-And, of course, why do overeaters seem to like calorie-dense foods more than normal eaters?
-As it turns out there’s more to taste than meets the tongue.
+And, of course, why do overeaters seem to like calorie-dense foods more than regular eaters?
+As it turns out, there’s more to taste than meets the tongue.
 Also, what meets the tongue in normal eaters and overeaters is very different.
-More importantly, these differences are a key part of the obesogenic puzzle.
+Moreover, these differences are an essential part of the obesogenic puzzle.

 Origins of Taste

 Taste appeared over 500 million years ago as a way of avoiding toxins and finding nutrients.
-All vertebrates have taste.
-Taste was so important to humans it changed our history; the European’s pursuit of spices launched the age of exploration.
+All vertebrates have the ability to taste.
+It was so important to humans it changed our history, e.g., the European’s pursuit of spices launched the age of exploration.

 The Physiology of Taste